reinpmomz/AB_Testing-with-RStudio/script/ABtesting.md

 ## Analysis of Deviance Table (Type II Wald chisquare tests)
 ##
 ## Response: total_attended
 ##                 Chisq Df Pr(>Chisq)
-## treatment 4.7136  1    0.02993 *
+## treatment_type 4.7136  1    0.02993 *
 ## ---
 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-The fixed effects for treatment(7.691, t-value=2.2.171) is significant, therefore, there is a linear growth trend in both.
+The fixed effects for treatment(7.691, t-value=2.171) is significant, therefore, there is a linear growth trend in both.
 The average intercept is 463.09

 The coefficient “treatment” is the slope for the categorical effect of providing meals.
 7.691 means that to go from “control” to “treatment”, total attendance increases by around 8 pupils. attendance is lower in control(no meals provided) than in treatment(meals provided), by about 8 pupils.